akka/akka-grpc/docs/src/main/paradox/proto.md

 The (optional) ['package'](https://developers.google.com/protocol-buffers/docs/proto#packages)
 in the `.proto` is used to resolve references from one `.proto` file to another.
 It can also be used for the package name in the generated code, but it is common to use the separate `java_package` option to override it.
+For akka-grpc examples our convention is to choose a `java_package` ending in `.grpc` to easily distinguish between generated and regular code.

 For the Java code generation, by default all message classes are placed in a large class whose name is determined by the `java_outer_classname` setting.
 By setting the